The Inheritance Games

+In The Inheritance Games, it is revealed that Avery has been chosen to inherit the fortune of deceased billionaire Tobias Hawthorne, whom she has never met or heard of.
+The series follows her efforts, along with those of the Hawthorne family, to uncover the truth of her inheritance.

 The Inheritance Games

-The Inheritance Games was published September 1, 2020.
+The Inheritance Games was published on September 1, 2020.
 It was a New York Times and IndieBound best seller.

 The book received starred reviews from Publishers Weekly and Kirkus Reviews, as well as positive reviews from Booklist and School Library Journal and a mixed review from the Bulletin of the Center for Children's Books.

 In 2021, the book won the Teen Buckeye Book Award and was nominated for the Edgar Award for Young Adult, the Goodreads Choice Award for Young Adult, and YALSA's Teen's Top Ten.
 It was also selected for YALSA's Quick Picks for Reluctant Young Adult Readers and Best Fiction for Young Adults and Kirkus Reviews' Best Books of 2020.

 The Hawthorne Legacy

-The Hawthorne Legacy was published September 7, 2021.
+The Hawthorne Legacy was published on September 7, 2021.

+The Hawthorne Legacy follows the events of "The Inheritance Games" where Avery Kylie Grambs must find the assumed dead Tobias Hawthorne The Second; Tobias Hawthorne's son.
+In the meantime Avery has to figure out who her allies are, and who is against her.

 The book received positive reviews from Kirkus Reviews and School Library Journal.

 In 2021, it was a finalist for a Goodreads Choice Award for Young Adult Fiction.

 The Final Gambit

-The Final Gambit was published August 30, 2022.
+The Final Gambit was published on August 30, 2022.

+The Brothers Hawthorne

+The Brothers Hawthorne was published on August 29, 2023.

+Games Untold: An Inheritance Games Collection

+Games Untold: An Inheritance Games Collection was published on November 12, 2024.